 There are several types of caves, but most of the caves in the world — and all of the largest — are what’s known as solution caves.
 These caves are formed when moving groundwater wears away at carbonate and sulfate rocks such as limestone and marble, the U.S. Department of the Interior/U.S. Geological Survey explains.
 Eventually, after at least 100,000 years, the water creates tunnels, winding passages, and even large rooms out of the rock.

 Crystal Cave is no different.
-The cave, which was discovered in 1918, is the result of groundwater slowly dissolving marble to form three miles of complex, maze-like passages and cavern-like openings, Universities Space Research Association explains.
+The cave is the result of groundwater slowly dissolving marble to form three miles of complex, maze-like passages and cavern-like openings, Universities Space Research Association explains.

 How You Can See Crystal Cave

 Crystal Cave has paved paths and is illuminated by solar-powered lights.
-Most years, there are several ways to visit Crystal Cave, which is approximately an hour from Fresno, California, and about four hours from San Francisco.
+Most years, there are several ways to visit Crystal Cave, which is approximately 2.5 hours from Fresno, California, and about four hours from San Francisco.
 The most popular way to see the cave is on a standard, 50-minute guided tour.
-There are other options as well, including a night tour — when the cave’s lights are turned off and visitors are outfitted with candle lanterns.
+During normal years, there are other options available including one in which the lights stay off and visitors are given battery-powered flashlights.

 That said, last year was not a “normal” year.
 In fact, all 2020 cave tours were canceled due to restrictions put in place as a result of the COVID-19 pandemic.
 Tours are managed by NPS non-profit partner Sequoia Parks Conservancy (SPC).
 The conservancy recently announced that while it is working to open Crystal Cave this year, there is no planned opening date yet.
 Those who are interested in visiting the cave are encouraged to check the SPC or NPS websites for updates.